 If this is your life, you’re missing so much.
 The secular idea of life is a lie.
 Yes, there are elements of life’s success that intersect with a successful business.
 Your business, and your work have so much more meaning.
 This meaning is wholly related to WHY you’re in business.
 This WHY, is completely dependent on your “belief” or worldview.

-This topic is so important, but often hard to grasp.
+This topic is so important, but hard to grasp.
 Let me give you an example.

 Let’s say a plumber goes on a call to fix a leak at a home.
-He gets a call and finds that a valve needs to be repaired.
+When he gets to the home, he finds that a valve needs to be repaired.
 He makes the repairs, gives the homeowner a bill and then returns to the shop.

 The “believer” will look at this very different than the “nonbeliever”.
-They will see the homeowner as a spiritual being.
-The way they act and talk with the homeowner is a representation of how God wants them to act and talk to another one of His flock.
-The language they use will be respectful and empathetic.
-They will be diligent in their work and charge a fair price for the service they provide.
+He will see the homeowner as a spiritual being.
+The way he acts and talks with the homeowner is a representation of how God wants him to act and talk to another one of His flock.
+The language he uses will be respectful and empathetic.
+He will be diligent in his work and charge a fair price for the service.

 The “unbeliever” will do the work out of obligation.
-They know that if they don’t complete the work, they may lose their job.
-They will act kind to the owner, because if they don’t, the owner will report them to their boss.
-If the homeowner gets belligerent or acts unfairly, they will feel justified in repaying their belligerence.
-While they will be diligent in their work, they may take a little longer to bill more time and avoid having to increase the amount of work in their workday.
+He knows that if he don’t complete the work, he may lose his job.
+He will act kind to the owner, because if he doesn't, the owner will report him to his boss.
+If the homeowner gets belligerent or acts unfairly, he will feel justified in repaying their belligerence.
+While he will be diligent in his work, he may take a little longer to bill more time and avoid having to increase the amount of work in his workday.

-I know what some of you may be saying… "I can act kind without being a “believer”."
-My response is that you may be more of a “believer” than you know 😊After all, why act in an ethical way, if there isn't some belief on your part that it matters.
+I know what some of you are saying… "I can act kind without being a “believer”."
+My response is that you may be more of a “believer” than you know.
+After all, why act in an ethical way, if there isn't some belief on your part that it matters.
 Right?